notchia/daochem-prototype/README.md

 - In what ways are DAO members participating (in measureable ways)?
 Does DAO member activity relate to the chosen systems?
 - How satisfied are DAO members with their own experiences in the DAO and with the health/success of the DAO overall?
 How do these experiences relate to the chosen systems?
 ## #BUIDLWeek deliverable
-We will collect on- and off-chain data on DAO governance to build a website displaying:
+We will collect a new dataset of on- and off-chain data on DAO governance (contextualized with some existing datasets) to build a website displaying:
 - For each DAO,
   - Smart contract parameter values chosen
   - Quantitative activity information